 I’ve been in the UK for a couple of months now, England more precisely.

 I had explored the surrounding area of the place where I had settled but wondered where else I could visit.
 With the help of our friend Google I found some articles about the main tourist attractions in this wonderful Kingdom.
 So this way I discovered that Bath is one of the cities I shouldn’t miss.

-Hmmm, it seemed very interesting – so I entered the booking website to see if I could find any accommodation offers.
+It seemed to be very interesting so I entered on the booking website to find any accommodation offers.
 Because on my last trip the hotel room was quite expensive and the conditions were not great, I got it in my head that this time for the first time in my life I wanted to stay in a hostel.